The catch-22 of needing experience to get experience is not a conundrum.

 Freelance experience is different.

-All that though, is why freelancers charge rates starting at $25 and $50 and go much higher…we’re paid specifically to produce direct business value, not be available.
+All that though, is why freelancers charge rates that start at $25/hr on the low end and shouldn’t dip far below $75/hr (or your regional equivalent)…we’re paid specifically to produce direct business value, not be available.
 So get ready to shift your focus from being available to an organization, to solving their problems…and charging more for your labor.
 (If you want to start figuring out what that labor should look like, start here.)